Parks & Recreation

 Effective Friday, June 13, 2014 all dogs must be on a leash in the following Town Parks:

 - Kilowatt North Park

 - Kilowatt South Park (off-leash designated area in this park)

-- Watson park (off-leash designated area in this park)
+- Watson Memorial Park (off-leash designated area in the Dog Park)

 - Hurricane Wildlife Refuge Park (off-leash is allowed in the Town Forest)

 - Lyman Point Park

 - Veterans Memorial Park

 - Fred Briggs Park